Traffic Incident Management

 • Use a common set of practices and advance standards across all responder disciplines.

-Individuals have the option to attend an in-person four-hour course, complete online self-paced training through two options.
-Some will also focus on deeper training (Train the Trainer) that will teach individuals to deliver the National TIM Responder Training course.
-Coming soon is an interactive instructor-led virtual training option.
+Individuals have the option to attend an in-person 4-hour course, or complete an online self-paced training.
+Some responders will also focus on deeper training (Train the Trainer) that will teach individuals to deliver the National TIM Responder Training course.
+An interactive instructor-led virtual training is also an option in some areas.

 This image is provided by the Tennessee Department of Transportation and it depicts a training session of first responders taking place outdoors.

 This image is provided by the Tennessee Department of Transportation and it depicts a training session of first responders taking place outdoors.
-The training involves a mock up of a crash scene with a rolled over truck.
+The training involves a mock-up of a crash scene with a rolled over truck.
 The responders are listening to the instructor as he speaks and points to the rolled over truck.
-The purpose of the image is to note that training does not always occur indoors and the use of props to recreate a traffic incident scene may be visually helpful for the first responders being trained.

 Free In-Person Training